NagiosEnterprises/nsti/_sources/installation.txt

 	/nsti/nsti/etc/nsti.py

 This is where you will set your database type, host, name, user and password.
 To test if you succesfully configured your database use the runserver.py in the /nsti directory.
 It will output any connection errors and you will be able to adjust settings accordingly.

+Another point to be made is that you will need to verify that the database NSTI is writing to was created.
+If it wasn't you will recieve similar errors to the following:

+	ERROR 1049 (42000): Unknown database 'snmptt'
+	Unable to add database schema.
+Does the snmptt exist?

+This means that the installer did not create the database so you will need to run the installer again or manually add the database that will be written to.